thundernixon/blog2017/src/pages/09-13-17-ideas-to-have-fun-with-lettering/index.md

 | Type Design  | Designing a system of letters (e.g. "type" or "fonts") to use in any combination  |
 | Typography  | Using and organizing type to design  |

-## 1. Check out some inspiration
+## 1. Check out some inspiration & example alphabets

-## 2. Tape any two pens together, and draw on any paper
+## 2. Trace, Trace, Trace – to learn and to iterate

-## 3. Use a crayola marker for brush script
+## 3. Tape any two pens together, and draw on any paper

-## 4. dig up some paintbrushes
+## 4. Use a crayola marker for brush script

-## 5. "draw the skeleton" first
+## 5. "Draw the skeleton" of letters and compositions, then build on top